Stocks skip higher ahead of U.S. jobs data

 In a sign the positive sentiment will extend, E-minis for S&P500 rose 0.8%, while bond markets were also favouring risk over safety.

-The 10-year Germany Bund yield broke above -0.4% for the first time in a week in its biggest daily jump in a month after improved euro zone manufacturing data the previous day, while Portugal’s borrowing costs hit a 3-month low.
+Treasuries hovered at 0.68%, the 10-year Germany Bund yield broke above -0.4% for the first time in a week after improved euro zone manufacturing data the previous day, while Portugal’s borrowing costs hit a 3-month low.

-All major Asian indexes had been upbeat.
+All major Asian indexes were upbeat.
 Japan’s Nikkei rose only fractionally, but China’s blue-chip index added 2% and Hong Kong’s Hang Seng jumped 2.8% as investors brushed off concerns over sweeping new security laws introduced by Beijing.

-Attention was quickly turning to the U.S. employment figures later that will feed debate on whether the world’s largest economy can sustain its fragile recovery in the face of rising COVID-19 cases in some key parts of the country.
+Attention was turning to the looming U.S. employment figures that will feed debate on whether the world’s largest economy can sustain its fragile recovery in the face of rising COVID-19 cases in some key parts of the country.

+Several states, along with some other parts of the world, are reversing or pausing reopenings to tackle a recent surge in infections, leaving analysts worried about another selloff in financial markets if the damage mounts.

 “A better-than-expected outcome could go some way to settling the near-term debate that the U.S. labor market will heal relatively quickly and justify new highs in U.S. equities,” said Stephen Innes, strategist at AxiCorp.

-In commodities, the most-traded August copper contract on the Shanghai Futures Exchange touched 49,570 yuan ($7,016.28) a tonne, its highest of the year.
+In commodities, the most-traded August copper contract on the Shanghai Futures Exchange touched 49,570 yuan ($7,016.28) a tonne, its highest this year.

 Top copper consumer China posted better-than-expected manufacturing data in June, while U.S. manufacturing activity rebounded and the factory sector in Germany contracted at a slower pace.